Contemplating today's Gospel

 “In the fifteenth year of the reign of Tiberius Caesar, when Pontius Pilate was governor of Judea…”

-Today, God also speaks to me with his Word.
-He does it personally - as with John the Baptist -, or through his emissaries.
-My Jordan River may be the Sunday Eucharist, it may be the Pope Francis’ tweet, which reminds us that “the content of Christian witness is not a theory, but rather of a Person: it is the risen Christ, the living and only Savior of all.”
-God has entered into the history of my life because Christ is not a theory.
-He is the saving practice, the Charity, the Mercy.
+Today, God addresses his word to me as well.
+He does so personally—as with John the Baptist—or through his messengers.
+My Jordan River can be the Sunday Eucharist, it can be Pope Francis' tweet, which reminds us that “The content of Christian testimony is not a theory, ...but better yet a person: the risen Christ, the living and only Savior of all”.
+God has entered the story of my life because Christ is not a theory.
+He is the saving practice, Charity, Mercy.

-But at the same time, this very God needs our poor effort: that we fill in the valleys of our distrust of his Love; that we make low the mountains and hills of our pride, that prevents us seeing Him and receiving His help; that we unbend and straighten the crooked roads that make the path to our heart become a maze..
+But at the same time, this same God needs our poor effort: that we fill the valleys of our distrust towards His Love; that we level the mountains and hills of our pride, which prevents us from seeing Him and receiving His help; that we straighten and smooth the crooked paths that make the path to our heart a labyrinth…

-Today it is the second Sunday of Advent, and its main objective is that I can meet God in the way of my life.
-Not just a Newborn infant, but over and above all, the most Merciful Savior, to see the smile of God, “when all the people will see God’s salvation.” (cf. Lk 3:6).
-So it is!
-St. Gregory of Nazianzus, said it “nothing pleases God more than the conversion and salvation of man.”
+Today is the second Sunday of Advent, which has as its main objective that I may find God on the path of my life.
+No longer just a Newborn, but above all the Most Merciful Savior, to see the smile of God, when the whole world shall see the salvation of God (cf. Lk 3:6).
+That's true!
+St. Gregory of Nazianzus taught, “Nothing gives such pleasure to God as the conversion and salvation of men.”

 Thoughts on Today's Gospel